Single parent getting back into dating? Good news – the perfect time to reassess what you want out of your sex life is NOW.

 By Dating and Relationship Coach Brian Dunn

-If you’re a single parent back on the dating scene after being with one partner for a while, you may be out of practice when it comes to knowing how to create a passionate and steamy relationship – or even knowing what you want.
+If you’re a single parent back on the scene after being with one partner for a good while, you may be out of practice when it comes to knowing how to create a passionate and steamy relationship – or even knowing what you want.

-The good news is that now is the perfect time to reassess what you want your sex life to look like.
+Well the good news is that now is the perfect time to reassess what you want your sex life to look like.
 Try something new, do something new and even BE someone new in the bedroom!

-When most people think about “sex,” they thinking of the act or performance of penetrative sex.
+When most people think about “sex,” they thinking of the act or performance of male-female penetrative sex.
 But sex is much more than that.

 Sex is pleasure.
 Sex is play.
 Sex is exploration.
 Sex is intimate physical and emotional connection.